 The campaign level is where you establish the objective of your ads.
 Within Facebook, there are three categories of objectives to choose from:

 If you want to increase sales in your online store, which is the case for most dropshippers, then your campaign objective would be conversions.

 Each campaign also needs to have a name.
-Which might seem simple enough, but naming isn’t something you want to take lightly!
+This might seem simple enough, but naming isn’t something you want to take lightly!

 We strongly suggest having a strategy and a naming convention for your campaigns and ads going in to keep your account organized.
-In the future you’re going to want to be able to scan through your campaigns quickly, and know what each was was targeting.
+In the future, you’re going to want to be able to scan through your campaigns quickly and know what each was targeting.

 Choose whatever naming convention works for you and your goals.
 Just be sure to use it consistently.
 You’ll save yourself a lot of heartache down the road by doing this.

 The ad set level is where you choose your audience, budget, and the placement of your ads.